 - 2 ears of corn on the cob (husked, cleaned, chopped into small rounds)

-- 1 (12-ounce) smoked sausage (such as kielbasa) or andouille (sliced into 2-3 inch long pieces)
+- 1 (12-ounce) smoked sausage (such as kielbasa) or andouille (sliced into 2 to 3 inch long pieces)

 - 1/2 yellow or red onion (medium-sized, thinly sliced)